-- 13.1 A joint consultation on this Scheme took place in January and early February 2015.
-It was conducted using face to face discussions, by email and by telephone conversations. - 13.2 An email address was supplied for people to send their views.
-Webpages were created on both Parties' internet sites to increase understanding and accessibility of the proposed integration arrangements. - 13.3 The consultation draft Scheme was presented to NHS Grampian Board and elected members of the Council in briefing sessions.

-- 13.4 Principles endorsed by the Scottish Health Council and the National Standards for Community Engagement were agreed by the Parties and followed in respect of the consultation process, including the following: - 13.4.1 It was a genuine consultation exercise: the views of all participants were valued. - 13.4.2 It was transparent: the results of the consultation exercise were published. - 13.4.3 It was an accessible consultation: the consultation documentation was provided in a variety of formats. - 13.4.4 It was led by the Chief Officer: the Chief Officer and the IJB will be answerable to the people of Aberdeen City in terms of the content of the Scheme. - 13.4.5 It was the start of an on-going dialogue: the Integration Scheme will establish the parameters of the future strategic plans of the IJB. - 13.5 The stakeholders consulted in the development of this Scheme were:
+- 13.1 A joint consultation on the Scheme took place before it was first put in place.
+Whenever the scheme is reviewed in future, there will be further joint consultation. - 13.2 Media notifications will be issued for members of the public that reside within Aberdeen.
+Staff will be alerted to the proposed revisions to the scheme.
+An email address will be supplied for people to send their views. - 13.3 The consultation draft Scheme will then be presented to NHS Grampian Board and elected members of the Council. - 13.4 Principles endorsed by the Scottish Health Council and the National Standards for Community Engagement were agreed by the Parties and followed in respect of the consultation process, including the following: - 13.4.1 It will be a genuine consultation exercise: the views of all participants are valued. - 13.4.2 It will be transparent: the results of the consultation exercise will be published. - 13.4.3 It will be an accessible consultation: the consultation documentation will be provided in a variety of formats. - 13.4.4 It will be led by the Chief Officer: the Chief Officer and the IJB will be answerable to the people of Aberdeen City in terms of the content of the Scheme.

+- 13.4.5 It will be part of an on-going dialogue: the Integration Scheme will establish the parameters of the future strategic plans of the IJB.

+- 13.5 The stakeholders consulted in the development of this Scheme were:

-Health professionals;
+- Health professionals.

-Users of health care:
+- Users of health care.

-Future users of health care;
+- Future users of health care.

-Carers of users of health care;
+- Carers of users of health care.

-Commercial providers of health care;
+- Commercial providers of health care.

-Non-commercial providers of health care;
+- Non-commercial providers of health care.

-Social care professionals;
+- Social care professionals.

-Users of social care;
+- Users of social care.

-Future users of social care;
+- Future users of social care.

-Carers of users of social care;
+- Carers of users of social care.

-Commercial providers of social care;
+- Commercial providers of social care.

-Non-commercial providers of social care;
+- Non-commercial providers of social care.

-Staff of NHS Grampian and the Council who are not health professionals or social care professionals;
+- Staff of NHS Grampian and the Council who are not health professionals or social care professionals.

-Non-commercial providers of social housing;
+- Non-commercial providers of social housing.

-Third sector bodies carrying out activities related to health or social care; and
+- Third sector bodies carrying out activities related to health or social care; and

-Other local authorities operating with the area of NHS Grampian preparing an integration scheme.
+- Other local authorities operating with the area of NHS Grampian preparing an integration scheme.

-13.6 The Parties will enable the IJB to develop a Participation and Engagement Strategy by providing appropriate resources and support.
-The Participation and Engagement Strategy shall ensure significant engagement with, and participation by, members of the public, representative groups and other organisations in relation to decisions about the carrying out of integration functions.
-The Parties will encourage the IJB to access existing forums that the Parties have established, such as Public Partnership Forums, Community Councils, groups and other networks and stakeholder groups with an interest in health and social care.
-The strategy shall be developed alongside the Strategic Plan and will be presented for approval to the IJB in the second half of 2015 and prior to consultation on the Strategic Plan.
+- 13.6 The Parties enabled the IJB to develop a Communications and Engagement Strategy providing appropriate and support.
+The by resources Communications and Engagement Strategy ensures significant engagement with, and participation by, members of the public, representative groups and other organisations in relation to decisions about the carrying out of integration functions.
+The Parties encourage the IJB to access existing forums that the Parties have established, such as Public Partnership Forums, Community Councils, groups and other networks and stakeholder groups with an interest in health and social care.